 With that being said, please bear in mind that whatever type of grill grate you have, you should always follow what your manufacturer’s instructions are.
 In general, any grill brush can be used on your porcelain coated grill grates unless otherwise advised by your manufacturer.

-While almost all grill brushes can be used on porcelain grill grates, there are some grill brushes that are more recommendable than others.
+While almost all grill brushes can be used on porcelain grill grates, some brushes more recommendable than others.
 Still, we would highly recommend the use of a grill brush with brass bristles or a plastic brush on porcelain grills.

 The reason for this is that it does not damage or scratch the porcelain.
 Brass and plastic are soft and therefore are safe to be used on your porcelain grill grates.